-Making a diagnose is not so hard as the disease shows itself over a few months.
+Making a diagnosis is not so hard as the disease shows itself over a few months.
 Only an expert can tell after complete examination and check-up.
-Blood tests also help identify rheumatoid arthritis factor that is present in almost 80 percent of people suffering from rheumatoid.
+Blood tests also help identify rheumatoid arthritis factor, which is present in almost 80 percent of people suffering from rheumatoid.

 Arthritis: Risk Factors